 4. Chin-up

+Many actually prefer the chin-up over the pull-up, and for good reason.
+This is one of the best pull-up alternatives.
 For one, many find it stretches the lat muscles better than the pull-up.
-The eccentric or stretch component of a repetition may be just as important as the concentric or contraction (1, 2).
+The eccentric or stretch component may be just as important as the concentric or contraction (1, 2).

 And because it’s essentially a bodyweight biceps curl, the chin-up is an exceptional biceps exercise when done right.

+If you cannot do a full bodyweight chin-up, no worries, there are easier variations.
 You could use a Smith machine or something similar and perform chin-ups by hanging your body from underneath as you would the inverted row.

 Since your body is angled and your heels are kept on the ground, this will remove a percentage of your body weight.

-Also check out: The Chin-Ups For Size and Strength Guide
+Also, check out: The Chin-Ups For Size and Strength Guide

-5. Door pull-up
+5. Band-assisted pull-up

 Not having a pull-up bar is no excuse for not being able to do pull-ups.
 Although, this could certainly depend on your living situation and how strong the doors are.